StevenRen5/html-css-personal-portfolio-website/README.md

 This project is a fully responsive personal portfolio website built using HTML, CSS, and JavaScript.
-I created it by following the [Easy Tutorials YouTube Tutorial](https://www.youtube.com/watch?v=uTPO6fKtBvM), which helped me enhance my frontend development skills.
+I created it by following the [How To Web Dev](https://www.youtube.com/watch?v=uTPO6fKtBvM), which helped me enhance my frontend development skills.
 This is my third web development project.

 ## Features